Harold Ross: The New Yorker

 James Thurber quotes the reminiscences of many colleagues of both men in his 1959 memoir, The Years with Ross, citing his former chief's pranks, temper, profanity, anti-intellectualism, drive, perfectionism, and an almost permanent social discomfort, and how these all shaped The New Yorker staff.
 Ross and his magazine slowly became famous among literati and newspapermen.
 Thurber quoted John Duncan Miller, the Washington, D.C., correspondent for The Times of London, after meeting Ross in 1938:During the first half hour, I felt that Ross was the last man in the world who could edit the New Yorker.
 I left there realizing that nobody else in the world could.
 He kept up a voluminous correspondence, which is preserved at the New York Public Library.

+Personal life

+Ross married Jane Grant in 1920 but they divorced in 1929.

 Death

-Ross died in Boston, Massachusetts in December 1951, during an operation to remove a lung after it was discovered his bronchial carcinoma had metastasized.
-He died of heart failure during the operation.
+Ross died of heart failure in Boston, Massachusetts on December 6, 1951, during an operation to remove a lung after it was discovered his bronchial carcinoma had metastasized.